tizoc/shen-scheme/README.md

 Running
 -------

+##### chibi-scheme

-Version 0.7 of chibi-scheme is needed to run chibi-shen.
+Version 0.7.3 or newer of chibi-scheme is needed to run shen-scheme.
 Other versions may work, but testing and development are done against that version.

 To launch the Shen REPL do: